Word's for the week consistency and conviction.

 The 10 year Treasury Yield index trended down last week.

-The US Dollar index was up last week. .48%
+The US Dollar index ended even to where it started last week.

-The CRB Commodities index trended up last week. + .12%
+The CRB Commodities index trended down last week. - .85

-The International Aggregate Bond Index trended down last week. - .11%
+The International Aggregate Bond Index ended even to where it started last week.

 The NCREIF Index is aggregated and reported quarterly and is a total return broad representation including rents and appraisal of non-traded Commercial Real Estate.